burhanuddin7/WP-Plugin-Updates-Notifier/README.md

+# To include this file in settings option of WP dashboard add the following code in function.php

+require_once 'includes/admin/plugin-updates-notifier.php';

 # WP Plugin Update Notifier

 Implementation

 - Created a submenu page in the settings options of the WP dashboard where in there are options given to enable/disable notification and turn off plugin update reminder.